 For portable alternatives, I have a pair of MSR water filters.
 These work great and have kept us in plenty of cool clean water on several backpacking trips with our family.
 You just pump the water through the pump and clean freshwater is delivered to your water bottle.

 Boiling Water – Boiling is probably the oldest method of disinfecting water but it works!
 All you need is a container (preferably not plastic) and heat.
 Bring your water to a boil and let the water boil for a couple of minutes and that’s it.
 The boiling will kill any bacteria and you can drink the water.
 Let it cool off first

-Ultra violet light – there are UV pens that they sell for camping that are supposed to kill any bacteria in water.
+There are UV pens that they sell for camping that are supposed to kill any bacteria in water.
 I have never used these so my assumption is that it may kill the bacteria, it won’t help the taste or make the water technically cleaner.
-Saving your life is what is most important though so if you have to drink some water that has stuff floating in it…as long as you don’t die from a water borne illness you can live to fight another day.
+Saving your life is what is most important though so if you have to drink some water that has stuff floating in it…as long as you don’t die from a water-borne illness you can live to fight another day.

 Chlorine Bleach is probably the most common household item that you will have that can be used to disinfect your drinking water but it is a little tricky.
 Chlorine is affected by the temperature of the water you are treating.
 Always try to filter any water that may be cloudy with contaminants such as lake water first.
 You can use paint filters or a bandana if necessary.
 If the water is room temperature (meaning not cold or hot) you would add two to four drops of chlorine bleach per quart.
 Shake well and let the container sit for 30 minutes.
 After 30 minutes, smell the water.
 It should smell like chlorine and this is normal.
 If it doesn’t smell like chlorine add another drop or two and let it sit for 30 additional minutes.
 By drops, we are talking about an eye-dropper size drop, not a dollop.